ThaDafinser/Piwik-IntranetGeoIP/README.md

 Please use the marketplace of piwik!

 ## Configuration
-After installation and activation of the plugin open this file `piwik/plugins/IntranetGeoIp/data.php`
+After installation and activation of the plugin, open the file `piwik/plugins/IntranetGeoIp/data.php`

-You can their add your subnetworks of your company and their location information:
+You can their add your location information and their subnetworks.

+### Note
+Inside the array key `visitorInfo` you can (in theory...wont make sense) add all available columns from the `log_visit` table you want.
+You also can remove some keys from `visitorInfo` if you don't want to apply it.

 ```php
 return [